x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/mailtips/mailtips.md

 ## How MailTips work

-MailTips are implemented as a web service in Exchange Server.
+MailTips are implemented as a web service in Exchange.
 When a sender is composing a message, the client software makes an Exchange web service call to the Client Access server to get the list of MailTips.
 The server responds with the list of MailTips that apply to that message, and the client software displays the MailTips to the sender.

 The following unproductive messaging scenarios are common in any messaging environment: